Sners03/Advent_of_Code_2020/README.md

-# Advent of Code 2020 Solution
+# Advent of Code 2020n
 All solutions to Advent of Code 2020 by Sners03

 You can find the tasks on [adventofcode.com](https://adventofcode.com/2020).